jreyesr/duckyspark/README.md

 Now with extra fancy lights!

 DuckySpark is more aimed towards "programmable macro keyboard with flashing lights" than "covert flash-drive-looking device that types 1337 commandz".
+UPDATE: See the [duckyPad](https://www.tindie.com/products/dekuNukem/duckypad-do-it-all-mechanical-macropad/) for a much fancier version of DuckySpark.

 DuckySpark uses the [DuckyScript](https://docs.hak5.org/hc/en-us/articles/360010555153-Ducky-Script-the-USB-Rubber-Ducky-language) programming language (in progress!) to automatically generate the actions that will be triggered on each button press.